D-Roberts/icd-gen/README.md

 ```
 python train_denoiser.py --config conf/linear_denoise.yaml
 ```
 from within src.
-Though the environment needs to be set up first, instructions mostly in new_env_todo.yml .
+Though the environment needs to be set up first, instructions mostly in new_env_todo.yml and then setup a conda env which works best on M1 with miniforge.

 Modify args in yaml.